Description

 Unique identifiers

-To be correctly interpreted by Cosma, each record must have a unique identifier.
-This identifier serves as a target for links between records.
+Each record can have an optional unique identifier.
+If present, this identifier is used instead of the title as a target for links between records.

 The identifier must be a unique string.

-By default, Cosma generates 14-digit identifiers in the form of a timestamp (year, month, day, hours, minutes and seconds).
+, Cosma generates a 14-digit identifier in the form of a timestamp (year, month, day, hours, minutes and seconds).
 This is inspired by Zettelkasten note-taking applications such as The Archive and Zettlr.

-Many interrelated note-taking applications use file names as targets for links between files.
-They maintain links automatically when file names are changed.
-By choosing to use unique identifiers instead, we have designed Cosma with a more traditional, stricter, WWW-like approach.
-We believe this is the easiest way to avoid link rot in a sustainable way.
-Avoiding the reliance on automatic link maintenance is especially important if you wish to make your data less dependent on specific applications.
+We support title-based links but encourage the use of unique identifiers instead.
+We believe this is the easiest way to avoid link rot in a sustainable way, avoiding the reliance on a program to automatically maintain links.
+This is especially important if you wish to make your data less dependent on specific applications.

 Creating records with Cosma